 For instance, we saw many plans that were only for emergencies.
 These plans covered 90% of your costs after the original examination.
 But they excluded everything pre-existing and preventative care like vaccinations, flea and heartworm medicine, and spaying and neutering.
 These plans are the equivalent of catastrophic health insurance for humans.
 They’ll keep you from breaking the bank in an emergency but come with a lot of exclusions.

 Other plans have limited coverage for wellness care and standard vaccinations.
 However, these plans can be a lot more expensive, so it’s often best to just budget for these costs alongside your pet insurance premiums.
-We recommend using Personal Capital to build and track your budget.
+We recommend using Empower to build and track your budget.

 What About Pre-Existing Conditions?